 Obtain a copy of the police report as well, as it often contains the responding officer’s opinions about who was at fault for the accident.
 The police report will also note if the other driver received a ticket for the crash.

 Contact Us for a Free, No Obligation Legal Consultation

 The personal injury lawyers at Janet, Janet & Suggs work to secure the compensation head injury victims deserve for their medical bills, lost wages, and pain and suffering.

 If you have a viable claim, we will work to gather the needed evidence and pursue responsible parties to recover fair compensation for you.

 Schedule a free, no-obligation case consultation now.
-We take cases on a contingency basis, so you do not owe legal fees unless we secure compensation for you.
+We take cases on a contingency basis, so you do not owe legal fees unless you secure compensation.